WildGums/WildGums.OpenSource/src/orc.controls/animatedgif.md

 ===========

 This is simple control infinitely animate `GIF` images on its surface without blocking main UI thread.
+Inherited from [Image][1].

-This control is very helpful to use in wait dialogs.
+This control is very useful in wait dialogs.

 ## Properties